zama-ai/concrete/docs/tutorial/table_lookup.md

 # Table Lookups

-In this tutorial, we will review the ways to perform direct table lookups in **Concrete Numpy**.
+In this tutorial, we will review the ways to perform direct table lookups in **Concrete-Numpy**.

 ## Direct table lookup

-**Concrete Numpy** provides a `LookupTable` class for you to create your own tables and apply them in your circuits.
+**Concrete-Numpy** provides a `LookupTable` class for you to create your own tables and apply them in your circuits.

 {% hint style="info" %}
 `LookupTable`s can have any number of elements.
 Let's call them **N**.
 As long as the lookup variable is in range \[-**N**, **N**), table lookup is valid.